Frequently Asked QuestionsLast Updated: February 16th, 2023

 What should I do if I can’t attend a case telephone / in person meeting?

-If you are unavailable to attend the case meeting booked for you, please notify your lawyer as soon as possible so that the slot can be offered to another client and your meeting can be re-scheduled for a mutually convenient time.
-If you have appointed us on the non-telephone meeting package and we are unable to re-schedule the face-to-face meeting to an alternative mutually convenient time, you will be booked in for a telephone meeting.
+If you are unavailable to attend the case meeting booked for you, please notify your lawyer at least 36 hours before your meeting so that the slot can be offered to another client and your meeting can be re-scheduled for a mutually convenient time.
+If you have appointed us on the non-telephone meeting package and we are unable to re-schedule the face-to-face meeting to an alternative mutually convenient time, you will be booked in for a telephone meeting instead.
 If you cancel a face-to-face meeting at short notice or do not attend, you will be booked in for a telephone meeting at our convenience.
 If the telephone meeting is unable to take place for any reason and your case is one which will require a Court Hearing, the lawyer that represents you at Court will cover all aspects of what would have taken place in the face-to-face meeting or telephone meeting with you at Court.
 If our lawyers have limited time and availability from the point of being formally instructed and any applicable deadlines or Court Hearing, you will be booked in for a telephone meeting, rather than a meeting in person.
 If you wish to reschedule a meeting with less than 36 hours notice, the meeting will not be rescheduled and you will need to pay for a further meeting, should you still require a meeting.

-What happens if I don’t attend a meeting?
+What happens if I don’t attend an in person meeting?

 If you do not attend a meeting, we have arranged for you, you will be booked in for a telephone meeting, as an alternative to a meeting in person (if you have appointed us on the in person meeting package).